 MICHAEL: Absolutely, and that goes back to my statement about the transaction is not what’s important, it’s the relationship.

 If we place a high-level person but didn’t do the due diligence, it wasn’t a great fit, that’s not going to get Chase repeat business.

 It’s very much about finding the right fit to create a win-win with everybody involved in the process.

-BOB: What was your reaction to my interview with Alexis, reading her words, the fact it took off on social media?
+CONSULTANT: What was your reaction to my interview with Alexis, reading her words, the fact it took off on social media?

 MICHAEL: Pride.
 The topic of Women In Packaging has been a passion of hers over the last few years.
 Our industry is very male-dominated.
 Alexis has developed nice relationships with women in the industry.

 I am extremely proud that an idea that had been discussed over a couple of years has come to fruition.
 I have to get the numbers out, but 30% to 40% of our placements are women, so we’re very cognizant of diversity within the workforce.

 CONSULTANT: Thanks for spending time with me today, especially when so much is going on with COVID.
 I think the thing that stood out the most is your firm’s passion for people.
 I’m sure a lot of people will benefit from our time together.